Skip to main content

 2

-Long-context contracts, codebases, research corpora → Opus 4.7.
-The combination of genuine long-context attention and quality of analysis on subtle findings (not just top-10 pattern matching) makes it the right call for anything over 20K tokens where the hard insights are buried.
+Long-context contracts, codebases, research corpora → Opus 4.8.
+The combination of genuine 1M-token attention and quality of analysis on subtle findings (not just top-10 pattern matching) makes it the right call for anything over 20K tokens where the hard insights are buried.
+For the toughest analyses, Claude Fable 5 sits above it.

 3

-Agentic tool-use loops with planning discipline → Opus 4.7.
-The interleaved thinking between tool calls reduces wasted actions and backtracking.
-For agents that need to plan before acting, not just react, Opus 4.7 is the better choice.
+Agentic tool-use loops with planning discipline → Opus 4.8.
+Via Claude Code's interleaved, adaptive thinking it plans before acting and reduces wasted actions and backtracking.
+For agents that need to plan and debug across multiple hypotheses, not just react, Opus 4.8 is the better choice.

 4

-Structured outputs and JSON pipelines → GPT-5.
-When your pipeline needs consistent schema — both on success and failure paths — GPT-5's structured output discipline is the production-practical choice.
+Structured outputs and JSON pipelines → GPT-5.5.
+When your pipeline needs consistent schema — both on success and failure paths — GPT-5.5's structured output discipline is the production-practical choice.
 Use it for any workflow where downstream code parses the output.

 5